 Piccolo starts out diplomatically and says “no one can dispute the right of any private company, including Southwest, to make decisions that are in its best interest.”
 (At our last count 15 other airports have lost their AirTran service as Southwest whittled away at AirTran’s markets.)

 Afterward, Piccolo starts taking the gloves off by reminding readers that the airline “leaves an airport serving two robust and growing communities – both of which, along with the federal government and SRQ – supported AirTran’s initial service through the Air Service Development Program.”
-He doesn’t offer specifics about this federal program, but we’ve read elsewhere that the total incentive package to lure the airline was as much as $4 million.
+He doesn’t offer specifics about this federal program, but we’ve read elsewhere that the total incentive package was as much as $4 million.

 Piccolo then tallies up what a pretty good deal any airline receives by flying into SRQ: